 - practical plan of how you will fulfill your 3 year commitment to the co-op

 - substantive and tangible contribution to the co-op via a Year Three Capstone Project.
-Some examples of approved projects are: working on a Job Task Analysis project, designing a course “Orientalism 101”, creating an online CEU for the POCA Coop, creating an outreach program to a marginalized community
+Some examples of approved projects are: working on a Job Task Analysis project, creating an online CEU for the POCA Coop, creating an outreach program to a marginalized community

 - willingness to roll up your sleeves above and beyond what is expected at any ordinary school and participate in administrative tasks